Boston-Software-Crafters/website/resources/new-project-setup.md

 If you want to use an IDE, the above instructions for Visual Studio Code is a good start.
 The following JetBrains products are recommended:

 - Java: IntelliJ (Community Edition is free)
-- Python: PyCharm (Community Edition is free)
+- Software Crafters : PyCharm (Community Edition is free)
 - WebStorm (subscription required)